CEHD faculty and programs are recognized for their scholarly contributions. Recent awards include:

 - Senior Scholar – James Hiebert, Robert J. Barkley Professor of Education, was presented the SIG-RME national scholar award in 2015 for significant contributions in mathematics education.

 - Salzburg Fellows – Rena Hallam and Martha Buell were selected to participate in the 2015 Salzburg Global Seminar, introducing early childhood development to the international conference.

 - ISIR Lifetime Achievement Award – In 2013, Linda Gottfredson, professor, School of Education, received a Lifetime Achievement Award from the International Society for Intelligence Research (ISIR).
 ISIR is the focal scientific society for the world’s researchers on human intelligence.

 - Early Career Publication Award – Charles Hohensee, assistant professor was recognized by SIG-RME for his 2014 scholarly article titled “Backward Transfer: An Investigation of the Influence of Quadratic Function Instruction on Students’ Prior Ways of Reasoning about Linear Functions

 - Early Career Award – Amanda Jansen, associate professor, was recognized by the Association of Mathematics Teacher Educators for demonstrating exceptional potential for leadership in mathematics teacher education within the first 10 years of her career.

 Our College is well-respected nationally.

 - Our School of Education Graduate Program is consistently ranked as one of the top education schools by US News & World Report’s “America’s Best Graduate Schools.
-In 2014, we were ranked 30th in the nation.
+In 2018, we were ranked 45th out of a pool of 392 graduate programs in the nation.